Kwasi Kwarteng: Early ministerial career (2017–2019)

-Following the 2017 general election, Kwarteng was appointed Parliamentary Private Secretary to Chancellor of the Exchequer Philip Hammond.
+At the snap 2017 general election, Kwarteng was again re-elected with an increased vote share of 57.3% but a decreased majority of 13,425.
+He was appointed Parliamentary Private Secretary to Chancellor of the Exchequer Philip Hammond.
 On 16 November 2018, Kwarteng replaced Suella Braverman as a minister in the Department for Exiting the EU.

 Kwarteng supported Boris Johnson in the 2019 Conservative Party leadership election.
 After Johnson's appointment as Prime Minister, Kwarteng was appointed Minister of State at the Department for Business, Energy and Industrial Strategy on 25 July 2019 along with Jo Johnson, a brother of the Prime Minister.
 He was appointed to the Privy Council on the same day.

 In September 2019, Kwarteng stated on The Andrew Neil Show: "I'm not saying this, but, many people are saying that the judges are biased", after the Court of Session ruled that Johnson's prorogation of parliament was illegal.
 Kwarteng added: "The extent to which lawyers and judges are interfering in politics is something that concerns many people."
 Defence Secretary Ben Wallace and the then Housing Secretary Robert Jenrick distanced themselves from his comments and defended the judiciary.
 Opposition MPs, the chair of the Bar Council, and the chair of the Law Society of England and Wales criticised his comments.

+At the 2019 general election, Kwarteng was again re-elected with an increased vote share of 58.9% and an increased majority of 18,393.